-For 2021 BRDPI estimation, NIH used the unadjusted BRDPI series to estimate the statistical equation to project future year values of the BRDPI.
-Like the previous year, we use the adjusted BRDPI series for the projection methodology described in the cover memo above because it produces a more adequate statistical fit than the unadjusted BRDPI series.
-The new projection methodology used this year accounts for changes in both the GDP price index and the salary cap in their impact on the BRDPI, whereas the previous methodology focused just on the GDP price index (though the resulting projections could be adjusted for projected changes in the salary cap).
+For 2023 BRDPI estimation, NIH used the adjusted BRDPI series for the projection methodology described in the cover memo above because it produces a more adequate statistical fit than the unadjusted BRDPI series.
+This projection methodology accounts for changes in both the GDP price index and the salary cap in their impact on the BRDPI, whereas the old methodology focused just on the GDP price index (though the resulting projections could be adjusted for projected changes in the salary cap).
 By accounting for both variables, the new equation better captures the effects of the major factors contributing to the cost of NIH research.

-&lt;sup>6 Effectively, this is a weighted average.
+6 Effectively, this is a weighted average.
 The percentage of extramural salaries subject to the cap grows at the same rate as the salary cap.
 The salaries not subject to the cap grow at the constrained rate.